School of Languages and Cultures,

 Our technical modules draw on up-to-date, industry-standard translation and localisation tools such as WordfastPro, MemoQ, SDL Trados, Alchemy Catalyst, CatsCradle, OmegaT and WinCAPS.

-You’ll be assessed on essays, presentations, practical subtitling projects, translation assignments, a translation exam and a dissertation.
+You'll be assessed by essays, presentations, practical subtitling projects, translation assignments, a translation exam and a dissertation.

 - 1 year full-time

 Our MA in Screen Translation opens up a wide range of career paths in translation-related industries.
 Graduates have gone onto roles such as subtitlers, translators, editors and project managers

 Organisations our graduates have gone on to include: Adelphi Translations Ltd (Sheffield), Red Bee Media, the BBC, Live Unit Subtitlers, Zoo Digital, Deluxe Media (live-unit subtitlers), as well as translation companies abroad.

 Some of our graduates have also set up their own companies, or continued to PhD study.

 Graduate profile: Beth

 MA Screen Translation graduate Beth discusses her career as a freelance subtitler.